zh4ui/avtcore-multiplex-guidelines/draft-ietf-avtcore-multiplex-guidelines.md

 normally one or two additional transport flows per RTP session when using multiple RTP sessions.
 Additional lower layer transport flows will be needed, unless an explicit de-multiplexing layer is added between RTP and the transport protocol.
-A proposal for how to multiplex multiple RTP sessions over the same single lower layer transport exist in {{I-D.westerlund-avtcore-transport-multiplexing}}.
+At time of writing no such mechanism was defined.

 ### Multicast {#sec-multicast}